ks982579/ksulldev-astro/src/pages/notes/data-science/intro-to-data-science.md

 This chapter covers data exploration, validation, and cleaning required for data analysis.
 Good to know why we clean and prepare data, and some useful methods and techniques.

 ### 5.1 - Business Analytics Life Cycle

+The purpose of business analytics is to derive information from data to help make good business decisions.
+There are about 8 phases to the business analytics project life cycle.
++ **Phase 1** - Understand business problem
++ **Phase 2** - Collect and Integrate data
++ **Phase 3** - Preprocess data
+	+ Raw data is typically not ready out of the gate.
+May have formatting issues, data type issues, missing values, etc...
++ **Phase 4** - Explore and Visualize data
+	+ I want to skip this part, but it is important to understand distribution of data and relationships among variables.
++ **Phase 5** - Choose modelling techniques and Algorithms
+	+ You decide to use supervised or unsupervised ML techniques...
+		+ Do you really choose?
+I thought that depends on the data... interesting.
+	+ Is it classification or regression
++ **Phase 6** - Evaluate the Model
+	+ You must have your model to evaluate it.
+	+ This is measuring accuracy and performance in the field.
+	+ Requirements: _in-depth_ knowledge of statistics, ML, algorithms.
++ **Phase 7** - Report to Managment and Review
+	+ Repeat cycle if changes should be made.
++ **Phase 8** - Deploy model
++ *Phase 9* - not in the book, but maintenance is probably important once deployed.

+There's also the **Cross-Industry Standard Process for Data Mining** (CRISP-DM), which has the following 6 phases:
+1. Business Understanding
+2. Data Understanding
+3. Data Preparation
+4. Modeling
+5. Evaluation
+6. Deployment

+### 5.2 - Understanding the Business Problem

+Know exactly what the client really wants you to solve and document it.
+Determine availability of data, data format, quality, amount, and the data stream for final model deployment.

+Document business objective, data source, risks, limitation.
+Define timeline, required infrastructure to support the model, and expertise required to support project.